| Pari/GP Reference Documentation | Contents

 For a

-? x = Mat([1;2]) %1 = [1] [2] ? x^(-1) %2 = [1 0] * Finally, if the exponent n is not an rational number, powering is treated as the transcendental function exp(nlog x), although it will be more precise than the latter when n and x are exact:
+? x = Mat([1;2]) %1 = [1] [2] ? x^(-1) %2 = [1 0] * Finally, if the exponent n is not a rational number, powering is treated as the transcendental function exp(nlog x), although it will be more precise than the latter when n and x are exact:

 ? s = 1/2 + 10^14 * I ? localprec(200); z = 2^s \\ for reference ? exponent(2^s - z) %3 = -127 \\ perfect ? exponent(exp(s * log(2)) - z) %4 = -84 \\ not so good The second computation is less precise because log(2) is first computed to 38 decimal digits, then multiplied by s, which has a huge imaginary part amplifying the error.